Growers’ role in quality management and food safety

 Growers play a major role in upholding South Australia’s grain quality, protecting its reputation, and continuing to meet end use market requirements.

-As part of managing food safety and quality, growers need to ensure they manage chemical applications and contaminants in line with regulations.
+As part of managing food safety and quality, growers need to ensure they manage contaminants, and chemical applications in line with regulations.

 Growers must also make sure that all equipment used for holding, transferring and carrying grain is inspected and cleaned prior to use in line with Viterra’s vehicle hygiene requirements.
 Growers using carriers are required to ensure the carrier’s truck is clean before loading grain, as growers are accountable for the delivery of grain.